 Skip advert

 Advertisement - Article continues below

-Finally, Tesla plans to recycle its batteries to the point where it hopes the reclaimed materials will negate the need to mine new metals.
+Finally, Tesla plans to recycle its batteries to the point where it will not need to mine metals for new batteries at all.
 The company's former CTO, JB Straubel, said that Tesla is “developing more processes on how to improve battery recycling to get more of the active materials back.
 Ultimately, what we want is a closed loop that reuses the same recycled materials".
 Straubel has even since moved on to set up his own company to help solve the issue of battery recycling.

 Second life: batteries as power storage for homes, industry and energy generation

-Used electric-car batteries can live on in their complete state as power storage for homes and industry.
+Other ways to utilise batteries beyond completely recycling them is to use electric-car batteries in their complete state as power storage for homes and industrial buildings.
 For example, in April 2021 Volvo reaffirmed its commitment to becoming a "circular business" by 2040, creating a "closed loop'' that'll see all the materials in its cars recycled.

+Skip advert